Stefan Wolski: Life

-He was born to a Polish intellectual family of noble origin as the son of Walery Ludwik Wolski and Benigna Katarzyna Sobańska.
+He was born to a Polish intellectual family of noble origin as the son of Walery Ludwik Wolski of the Ślepowron coat of arms and Benigna Katarzyna Sobańska of the Korczak coat of arms.
 During the October Revolution, after the disappearance of her father, the mother repatriated him and her older son Antoni to Poland; finally, in 1922, he settled in Lublin.

 In 1928, he enrolled in the Stanisław Staszic State Gymnasium in Lublin He passed his high school diploma in 1935, after which he completed his military service, completing the reserve cadet course in Lutsk.
 In the 1936/1937 academic year, he began studies at the Faculty of Law and Social and Economic Sciences of the Catholic University of Lublin, working at the same time in the City Board (he was, among others, secretary of the city president).
 In 1939, he married Regina Kocyk.

 He passed the World War II and the Nazi occupation in the ranks of the Home Army as a second lieutenant, then a lieutenant.
 He operated under the pseudonym "Tomasz".
 He was the head of distribution in the District BIP cell.

 After the war, he continued his law studies at the Catholic University of Lublin, on August 30, 1946, he obtained a master's degree in law, after completing his court training, he was entered on the list of attorneys.
 As a lawyer, he defended people tried during the Stalinist era for activities against the system.
 He was considered to be a specialist in this type of defense.